Mary Seymour: Survival speculations

-Is a memorial to my brief life.

 Porter suggested that this was an epitaph written by Parkhurst, on the occasion of Mary's death around the age of two.
 Porter further speculates that Mary is buried in Lincolnshire, near Grimsthorpe, the estate owned by the Duchess of Suffolk, "where she had lived as an unwelcome burden for most of her short, sad life."

 Portrayals in fiction

 The 2007 novel The Red Queen's Daughter by Jacqueline Kolosov speculates an alternative history where Mary Seymour becomes lady-in-waiting to Queen Elizabeth I. The 2009 novel The Stolen One by Suzanne Crowley depicts Mary being raised by a 'witch' in the English countryside.
 A similar premise allows Seymour's supernatural powers to help her friend Alison Bannister search for her lost child in the 2016 novel The Phantom Tree by Nicola Cornick.

 The 2022 drama series Becoming Elizabeth portrays Mary’s birth.